IN CIRCLES

 of minister-composer Al Carmines and director Lawrence Kornfeld on Gertrude

-steeped in post–World War I atmosphere; for all its lightness, it rang with
+post–World War I atmosphere; for all its lightness, it rang with eerie resonance

-eerie resonance in those Vietnam days.
-Ours is a darker wartime, and John
+in those Vietnam days.
+Ours is a darker wartime, and John Sowle's revival at

-Sowle's revival at Judson, for Kaliyuga Arts, reflected that deeper darkness in
+Judson, for Kaliyuga Arts, reflected that deeper darkness in its staging.

-its staging.
-Fortunately, Sowles' cast boasted many first rate singers,
+Fortunately, Sowles' cast boasted many first rate singers, particularly the

-particularly the sopranos, so that Carmines' enchanting music kept rescuing the
+sopranos, so that Carmines' enchanting music kept rescuing the situation with

 Michael Feingold, Village Voice

-enlargement of Stein's original play.
-Carmines expands it to a full-evening
+also an enlargement of Stein's original play.
+Carmines expands it to a

-production, weaving, yes, circles around Stein's motifs, lifting a once-only
+full-evening production, weaving, yes, circles around Stein's motifs, lifting a

-chance remark — Mrs de Monzy has adopted a child — into a full-out
+once-only chance remark — Mrs de Monzy has adopted a child —

-production number; or assigning lines to one or another of the four boys and
+into a full-out production number; or assigning lines to one or another of the

-four girls in the cast ("boys" and "girls" in the theatrical sense) and
+four boys and four girls in the cast ("boys" and "girls" in the theatrical

-returning to them, re-investigating them in new contexts and ensembles, and thus
+sense) and returning to them, re-investigating them in new contexts and

-revealing new depth and meaning.
-The result is Cubism, the isolation and
+ensembles, and thus revealing new depth and meaning.
+The result is Cubism, the

-consideration of various apparently different aspects of a given event (phrase,
+isolation and consideration of various apparently different aspects of a given

-character, face) in a manner to enlarge its meanings.
-This is criticism at its
+event (phrase, character, face) in a manner to enlarge its meanings.
+This is

-best.
-So many of the best examples of Criticism are, in fact, works of art
+criticism at its best.
+So many of the best examples of Criticism are, in fact,

-themselves, and Theater is the public location of this par excellence."
+works of art themselves, and Theater is the public location of this par

 Charles Shere, The Eastside View

-rarely is the jaunty, even fun side of her
+jaunty, even fun side of her diction and

 Church.
 The